Financials as of December 17, 2020

 Use of Funds

-Buford: Art supplies for home use; grocery store cards for families experiencing food insecurity; support for nonprofit community virtual learning center
+Buford: Art supplies for all students for home use; grocery store gift cards for food insecure families; rent assistance; support of tech for community partner Abundant Life

-Jackson-Via: Kindergarten/1st Grade math manipulatives and counters, Pre-K headphones,
+Jackson-Via: Kindergarten/1st grade math manipulatives and counters, Pre-K headphones, 3rd grade dice and card decks, etc

 Venable: Headphones, art supplies and instruments for home use, letter manipulatives, books, individual whiteboards, jump ropes and stress balls